Write us on [email protected]

 United Cerebral Palsy (UCP) has proudly served the disability community for over 70 years.
 On an annual basis, 155,000 individuals and families receive direct services and support from the 60 affiliates across the United States and Canada.
 UCP is dedicated to ensuring that people with disabilities live a life without limits.

 TASH advances equity, opportunity, and inclusion for people with disabilities, with a focus on those with the most significant support needs, in the areas of education, employment, and community living through advocacy, research, and practice.
 TASH is a multidisciplinary membership organization that includes researchers, people with disabilities, service providers, family members, educators, and direct support professionals.
-Together, we share a commitment to full inclusion of people with disabilities.
+Together, they share a commitment to full inclusion of people with disabilities.